 Because CCTers are different from each other in terms of academic backgrounds and career goals, they tend not to compete and are instead happy to share leads and help each other learn.
 To CCTers, the person who doesn’t know what they know is probably the same person who can teach them something cool.

-Besides working together on student projects, CCTers connect with alumni through the CCT Network on LinkedIn, Hoya Gateway (for Georgetown University alumni), and other events that bring grads back to the Hilltop, Such as our Open House and Meet CCT Alumni sessions, where alums give current students tips on post-CCT life.
+Besides working together on student projects, CCTers connect with alumni through the CCT Network on LinkedIn, Hoya Gateway (for Georgetown University alumni), and events that bring grads back to the Hilltop, such as our Open House and Meet CCT Alumni sessions, where alums give current students tips on post-CCT life.

 Students are also active participants in Graduate School Government, or GradGov.
 With GradGov, CCTers have plentiful opportunities to meet and work with other Georgetown grad students.